vinbelms/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

 - You want anyone else in the world who uses Teams to be able to find and contact you, using your email address.

-> [!IMPORTANT]
-> Currently, to federate within the Microsoft Teams app to an external user outside of your organization who's not currently a guest of your Azure Active Directory (Azure AD) or tenant, you must be correctly set up for hybrid and moved to Skype for Business Online.
-As of February 25, 2019, Teams doesn't support native federation without the user of the SIP profile being homed in Skype for Business Online.
-For more on setting up your account for hybrid and then moving to Teams, see [Upgrade Skype for Business hybrid deployment to Teams](https://docs.microsoft.com/microsoftteams/upgrade-to-teams-execute-skypeforbusinesshybrid).

 ## Plan for external access

 By default, external access is turned on in Teams, which means that your organization can communicate with all external domains.
 If you add blocked domains, all other domains will be allowed; and if you add allowed domains, all other domains will be blocked.
 There are three scenarios for setting up external access in the Teams admin center (**Org-wide settings** > **External access**):